Compositions 1960

 The Compositions 1960 are a set of text-based musical pieces written in 1960 by composer La Monte Young.
-Building on the work of John Cage, these pieces are unique in their emphasis on performance art and unconventional actions, such as releasing a butterfly into the room (#5), building a fire in front of the audience (#2), or pushing a piano against a wall (Piano Piece for Terry Riley #1).
+Building on the work of John Cage, these pieces are unique in their emphasis on performance art and unconventional actions, such as releasing a butterfly into the room (#5), building a fire in front of the audience (#2), or pushing a piano into a wall (Piano Piece for Terry Riley #1).
 These compositions have been described as calling into question the definition of music.

 History

 In 1959, while studying at Berkeley, Young traveled to Darmstadt to study with Karlheinz Stockhausen.
 During that summer, Stockhausen frequently discussed the music of American Composer John Cage.
 As a result, rather than gaining interest in Stockhausen's works, Young left Darmstadt having found inspiration in Cage's works.

 A year later in 1960, Young did indeed have the opportunity to study with Cage and Richard Maxfield in New York.
 During his studies, Young gave New York's first loft concert in Yoko Ono's loft.
 Some of the pieces that he performed would later become part of his Compositions 1960.